 7. Get Travel Insurance

-We always get it from either World Nomads or SafetyWing.
-They’re both leading travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for more information on both companies.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+We always get travel insurance from SafetyWing.
+They’re a popular travel insurance provider used by many long-term travelers.
+You can follow the link to get a free quote from SafetyWing.

 8. Bring the Right Power Adapter